 Fuel card reports help managers and accounting teams monitor and account for every dollar spent.
-For many companies, reporting tools are essential when evaluating different providers; it’s often a primary reason for using these cards to begin with.
+For many companies, reporting tools are essential when evaluating different providers; it’s often a primary reason for using fuel cards to begin with.
 Reports should be generated in a timely manner, detailed with relevant transaction information and customized with the right information for the right personnel.
 To help evaluate these reporting services, we’ve identified five common reports that customers request when signing up.

-1) GL Code Reports
+1) GL code reports

 Allocating business expenses by department or general ledger (GL) code can be time-consuming for accounting teams.
 GL code reports save time because fuel transactions are automatically grouped by the GL codes you use.
 Associate GL codes with specific cards, vehicles, drivers or even fuel products based on simple, variable or complex rules.
 Talk to your fuel vendor about creating a report with the set of rules that best fits your information management needs so that allocating expenses is as painless as possible for your team.

-2) Exception Reports
+2) Exception reports

 Fuel cards normally provide robust and customizable restrictions to prevent unauthorized transactions.
 And yet, less restrictive controls may be warranted in some cases to avoid operational disruptions.
 Exception reports can offer an additional layer of security beyond card controls so that drivers have flexibility while you maintain oversight.
 Exceptions can be conveyed as either email alerts or management reports.
 Alerts notify managers of individual transactions that deviate from your fueling policy.
 Management reports look at deviations from a larger sample size of driver fueling.
 Exception reporting is most effective when alerts and management reports are used in tandem to monitor driver fueling.